Elias-Ladenburger/CSEP/artefacts/concept-1.0/use cases.md

 - The user is authenticated.
 - The user has the role "scenario designer".
 - A scenario exists.
+- A scenario has been played at least once.

 ### Successful Outcome(s)
-The scenario has been modified.
+The statistics of the scenario have been viewed.

 ### Alternative Outcomes
-Modification of the scenario has been canceled.

 ### Non-Scope

 ### Description
+1. The user selects one scenario.
+1. The user views consolidated statistics for the scenario.
+    * number of times played.
+    * most frequent mistakes.
+    * ...
+1. The user selects "close".

 ### Alternatives
+1. Instead of viewing results consolidated for all scenario versions, the user may also view statistics for only one version of that scenario.

 ### Assumptions